omaddoc/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+   Both .forEach and .map loop through an array and mmutating the original. .map pushes a copy of the original array into a whole new array.

 2. Explain the difference between a callback and a higher order function.

+callback can be called back inside of another function and the higher order function is what returns that function back. callback would sometimes be known as a first order function

 3. What is closure?

+a closure is what makes it possible for functions to have private variables and the nested functions have access to the parents properties.

 4. Describe the four rules of the 'this' keyword.

+implicit binding, explicit binding, global, new binding whenever this is contained in the global scope, the value of this will point to the window object, whenever an apply, call, or bind is called for it means it is an explicit binding, whenever a function is called before the preceding dot, the object before the dot is this, implicit binding whenever an instance is called of this made from a constructor, it's a new binding

 5. Why do we need super() in an extended class?

+super works like the bind and prototypes. it glues everything together in a more less cluttered solution

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.